mantejsahota2006-gif/financial-tracker/README.md

 Outline potential future enhancements or functionalities you might consider adding:

-- Additional feature to be developed.
-- Improvement of current functionalities.
+- Add more designs to make it more appealing.
+- Make a better GUI.
+- Add more comments to make code more clear.

 ## Resources